Luana Waikiki

 No analysis available

-Searched for explicit phrases such as 'fire life safety evaluation passed', 'FLSE passed', 'fire safety certified' and similar; none were present.
-While the remarks reference fire sprinklers and smoke detectors in units, there is no explicit FLSE/pass statement, so we report false with medium confidence.
+I looked for phrases such as 'fire life safety evaluation passed', 'FLSE passed', 'fire safety certified', 'passed fire inspection', or similar language.
+While the remarks mention fire sprinklers in units and security measures, there is no explicit claim that the building has passed an FLSE, so I report false with medium confidence (absence of explicit FLSE language).

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.